 I am the founder of Windhorse Legal, PLLC, and I created this equine law website specifically to provide clients with legal services concerning horses and the horse industry.
 I have a unique combination of legal qualifications, work experience, and equine industry involvement as a horse professional.

-I have owned and ridden horses for more then 40 years and currently own a number of horses I enjoy personally and use in educational programs and workshops.
+I have owned and ridden horses for more than 45 years and currently own a number of horses I enjoy personally and use in educational programs and workshops.
 I have shown in dressage competitions and, as a child, in 4-H. I trained for five years with advanced-level eventing rider Adrienne Iorio in Millis, Massachusetts.
 I am a lifelong animal lover and have shared my life with dogs, rabbits, cats, birds, buffalo, and goats (dairy and fiber).
 I have worked in the horse rescue community and have been a wild Mustang advocate since 2001.
 I have gentled and trained wild Mustangs who continue to be a part of my life.
 Due to family health problems, I cannot live in Massachusetts.
 I live in beautiful Northwestern Nebraska, and I love to photograph nature, hike, practice yoga and meditation, and of course, spend time with my horses.

 Contact me today to see how equine law and equine business consulting can help you.